 Source code is private and not shared publicly, e.g. all distribution to customers is in binary or minified format to discourage reverse engineering.

-We use automated tools and infrastructure like Jenkins, Kubernetes, AWS, partnering with the teams behind these systems so as to adopt best practices.
+We use automated tools and infrastructure like Jenkins, Kubernetes, AWS, partnering with the teams behind these systems to adopt best practices.
 For example, all our automation runs through Jenkins, which is managed by CloudBees (the company behind Jenkins) using an enterprise license with regular security patching, and so on.
 We upgrade our automation tools regularly.

 ThoughtSpot is installed or updated from a release tarball which contains the ThoughtSpot application (binaries and configuration), third-party software, and Operating System image.